rs-services/RightScalePowerShell/Samples/DestroyDeployments/README.md

 ----
 Requirements
 ----
--.Net 4.5
+- .Net 4.5
--Powershell 3
+- Powershell 3
--Powershell configured to use the lastest runtine -RightScale.netClient.Powershell and required files - RightScale.netClient.
+- Powershell configured to use the lastest runtine
+- RightScale.netClient.Powershell and requirements - RightScale.netClient, Newtonsoft.Json.dll,Newtonsoft.Json.xml

 -----
  How To Use